Shakti: The Verses

 We can classify them on the first level, into two groups.
-The first corresponds to the renunciation and deep contemplation on the “I” awareness.
-They practiced the method of “seer” and the “seen” (Drig Drushya viveka**).
+The first corresponds to the renunciation and deep contemplation of the “I” awareness.
+They practiced the method of “seer” and the “seen” (Drig Drushya Viveka**).

 The seen and the seer is different.
 By following this simple approach, a seeker rejects starting from this world to his body and attains the stage where he becomes united with the final seer or pure consciousness.

 The second method is much more colorful, tangible, and elaborate and this method is successful in attracting the common people as the Vedanta is quite tough for a common mind to grasp.

 This method is generally known as outward worship (Vahiranga Sadhana) while the Vedantic philosophy dealt with inward worship (Antaranga Sadhana).

 I have started this article with praise to the Mother Goddess or Maya aka Shakti which describes a small part of its quality and magnitude.

 People; who couldn’t follow the seeker’s path, changed their way and pursued the path of belief or devotion.
 They believed in the existence of the manifested “Maya Shakti” as the consort of “Brahman”.
 They imposed motherhood onto her and introduced several layers of worship to appease “Maya”.